-The results of the NWO-perspectief and the Industrial Partnership Programs (IPP) of NWO have sustained and strengthened the position of Dutch Photonics in the last years and will do in the years to come.
+The results of the NWO-perspectief and several KIC programmes of NWO have sustained and strengthened the position of Dutch Photonics in the last years and will do in the years to come.
 The JePPIX organization assists users around the globe to get access to advanced fabrication facilities for Photonic Integrated Circuits.

-NWO has granted and supported the past years various IPP programmes (via Perspectief Programs of TTW, and ENW and via IPP programmes of NWO-Science and NWO-Institutes:
+NWO has granted and supported the past years various IPP programmes (via Perspectief Programs of TTW, calls within the KIC such as Consortia in Photonics with Taiwan and the calls Key Enabling Technologies, Wind and solar energy innovations, and ENW and via IPP programmes of NWO-Science and NWO-Institutes:

 - Free Form Scattering Optics.
 This program enables high-tech optical devices that contribute to energy efficacy, climate change, internet-of-things, food and water quality and quantity, and security, in the interest of rendering the unstoppable worldwide sustainable urbanization. - LINX (Lensless imaging of 3D nanostructures using soft-X-rays) programme has started in 2018 and is a collaboration between 5 academic partners and 7 industrial users (budget 4.2 M€).
 The central theme of this programme is the development of imaging and metrology methods for nano-structures and -devices. - Synoptic Optics program will use all properties of light for disruptive improvements in instruments concepts with high application potential on societal challenges.
-Collaboration between 8 knowledge institutes and 13 industrial users (start 2020, budget 4.1 M€, industry contribution of 1.8 M€ in cash + in kind) - Physics for Nano Lithography (PNL) programme focuses on the fundamental physics involved in current and future key technologies in nanolithography, primarily for the semiconductor industry (budget 9 M€ with equal contributions of 4.5 M€ from NWO and ASML, respectively).
+Collaboration between 8 knowledge institutes and 13 industrial users (start 2020, budget 4.1 M€, industry contribution of 1.8 M€ in cash + in kind)